 CWEA also certifies wastewater professionals in six specialties, with up to four grade levels each: Collection System Maintenance, Wastewater Treatment Plant Maintenance, Laboratory Analysis, Biosolids Land Application Management, Environmental Compliance Inspection, and Industrial Treatment Plant Operations.
-Of CWEA’s 8,800 members, 4,900 currently hold certificates.
-Each year CWEA give approximately 2,000 tests through a complex set of 24 validated certifications.
+Of CWEA’s 9,300 plus members, more than 6,000 currently hold certificates.
+Each year CWEA gives approximately 2,000 tests through a complex set of 24 validated certifications.
 Many wastewater agencies use the certificate as a basis for hiring and promotion decisions.

 Most of CWEA’s 9,300 members (about 80%) work for wastewater agencies, both large and small, throughout the state.
 About 13% work for consulting engineer firms that assist agencies with projects.
 And approximately 3 percent work for equipment manufacturers serving the wastewater industry.